 How to Release and Erase Memories of People and Events

-Memories are something that only exist in our mind as a mental construct and replay over and over due to the intense emotion associated with them.
+Memories are something that only exist in our mind as a mental construct and habitually play out in our mind over and over due to the intense emotion associated with them.
 All of what becomes actual memory that we can vividly recollect in emotional detail years later comes from significant emotional events (SEE) that had a powerful impact on us in some way.
 These events and the memories we formed of them served to change us in the most fundamental sense, and as we continued to live out of them, they served to shape our identity and who we became because of them.

 Memory and emotion are always connected due to the fact that the event caused a strong emotional reaction in us, and those emotions served to shape the nature of the experience we formed as an interpretation of some kind.
 Our experience doesn’t come as an objective recollection of the event itself, but how we processed and internalized it as a means of creating our experience of it.
 As we internalize an intense event, we make it mean something by the story we tell ourselves about it in an attempt to put it in perspective as a means of trying to make sense out of it.
 We take an existing reality as a strong emotional event and reprocess it to form a new version of it as our interpretation that gives it personal meaning.